List strong edge coloring of some classes of graphs: Introduction

 \begin{theorem} If $G$ is a planar graph with girth at least $7$, then $\chiup_{s}'(G) \leq 3\chiup'(G) \leq 3\Delta(G) + 3$. \end{theorem}

-The famous Four Color Theorem is used in the proof of \autoref{4chiup}. \autoref{3chiup} was proved by using Gr{\"o}tzsch's theorem \cite{MR0116320}, which says that the chromatic number of a triangle-free planar graph is at most $3$.
-If someone want to improve the upper bounds to $4\Delta(G)$ and $3\Delta(G)$ in \autoref{4chiup} and \autoref{3chiup} respectively by adding some additional conditions, then all are attributed to the $\Delta(G)$-edge-coloring problem on planar graphs, and thus we do not address them here.
+\autoref{4chiup} was proved by using the "very powerful tool" --- Four Color Theorem. \autoref{3chiup} was proved by using Gr{\"o}tzsch's theorem \cite{MR0116320}, which says that the chromatic number of a triangle-free planar graph is at most $3$.
+If someone wants to improve the upper bounds to $4\Delta(G)$ and $3\Delta(G)$ in \autoref{4chiup} and \autoref{3chiup} respectively by adding some additional conditions, then all are attributed to the $\Delta(G)$-edge-coloring problem on planar graphs, and thus we do not address them here.